 Baltimore County residents should not receive any invoices from Change Healthcare or from Baltimore County Government.
 They may receive a "Request for Information;" this is a request from the billing company for insurance information or a patient signature.

-If you are a County resident and you receive an invoice by mistake, call 1-855-626-9660.
-This customer service number is provided on all Change Healthcaredocuments.
+If you are a County resident and you receive an invoice by mistake, call (833) 812-0564; this is the customer service number for Change Healthcare, which handles our billing.

 If you are not a Baltimore County resident, if you have a copay or your insurance does not pay for ambulance transport you will receive a bill from Change Heathcare.
 Payment will be made to Change Healthcare, not to Baltimore County Government.

 Revenue from medical transport billing goes into Baltimore County Government's general fund and supports a variety of services.

 Baltimore County’s volunteer fire companies—especially the companies that provide medical service—benefit from the transport fees.
 The Baltimore County Volunteer Firefighter's Association and the Baltimore County Fire Department plan to develop a revenue sharing program in which transport fee funds assist companies that provide medical service cover reasonable EMS-related operating expenses.
 The fees benefit the companies that do not provide EMS service by freeing up other funds for maintenance, equipment, fuel and training.

 For billing questions, contact Change Healthcare's customer service at (833) 812-0564.

 Attorneys only may email requests for bills to email@example.com or fax requests to 1-833-953-0588.